-Gavin Arvizo’s New Beginning: Jackson Abuse Accuser Gets Married at 24
+Gavin Arvizo’s Happy Ending: Jackson Abuse Accuser Gets Married at 24

 Gavin Arvizo, who as a boy was at the center of the sensational 2005 Michael Jackson sex abuse trial, has just married his longtime sweetheart.
 The wedding took place at the bride’s suburban Atlanta Baptist Church on Saturday November 30.